Authors guide#

 make html

 Vale is a linter for narrative text.
-It checks spelling, English grammar, and style guides.
+It checks spelling, English grammar and syntax, and style guides.
 Plone uses American English.

 To perform all these checks, run the following command.